-Frozen Evaporator Coils
+2. Frozen Evaporator Coils

-The evaporator coils can freeze if the air filter becomes clogged or refrigerant leaks.
-With frozen coils, the moisture builds up until it eventually leaks out.
-If you have a clogged air filter, clean it or replace it.
-For a refrigerant leak.
+The evaporator coils can freeze if the air filter becomes clogged or the refrigerant liquid leaks.
+With frozen coils, the moisture builds up until it eventually leaks out in the form of your HVAC leaking water.
+For this type of ac leak, there are usually two possible culprits: a dirty or clogged air filter, or a refrigerant leak.

-Obstructed or Disconnected Condensate Drain Line
+3. Obstructed or Disconnected Condensate Drain Line

-Broken Condensate Pump
+4. Broken Condensate Pump

-The condensate pump removes the water from the AC unit, but if this part breaks, water has no way of draining, leaving you with an AC leaking water.
-Your HVAC technician can repair the damage or replace the part entirely.
+The condensate pump is the part that removes the water from the AC unit but, if this part breaks, water has no way of draining, leaving you with water leaking from the air conditioner.

-Damaged Drain Pan
+5. Damaged Drain Pan

 Stop Your AC Leak With Expert HVAC Technicians

 The HVAC technicians at Hurley & David can diagnose, repair, or replace your AC unit so you can enjoy the comforts of home this summer.
-With 24/7 service, you can always get help whenever you need it.
+With 24/7 AC repair service, you can always get help whenever you need it.
 Schedule your AC service online or call (413) 315-5588.